ksjh/LEDneon/README.md

 - [`include/shapes2D.scad`](include/shapes2D.scad): creates simple 2D shapes for extruding, can be included in own projects
 - [`include/LEDneon.scad`](include/LEDneon.scad): creates the LED neon frames from 2D shapes, can be included in own projects
 - [`graphics/`](graphics/): contains an example BCDC logo vectorized from the [bigclive.com](http://bigclive.com/merch.htm) website

+## Caveats
+- The fames to not contain holes for the wires.
+Yon need to add them yourself.
+- I have not printed a single one of this frames so far.
+Therefore, I cannot guarantee that they work as expected.

+## Disclaimer
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.